Clarke Differentials and the Envelope Theorem in Dynamic Programming: Introduction

 However, a problem remains.
 Although Mordukhovich--Sagara included stochastic models in their application, stochastic dynamic programming models include several technical problems that typically do not arise in deterministic models.
 For example, the value function may not be measurable in some models.
 To address this issue, they have made some strong assumptions.
 For example, the domain of the objective function must be the entire space, and the value of this function must be bounded.
-These assumptions are not valid in many economic applications.
+These assumptions are not valid in many economic applications.\footnote{As will be discussed in detail in subsection 3.2, there exists a one-parameter family of functions frequently appearing in economic theory named CRRA, which includes the natural logarithm function.
+Since the natural logarithm function neither has the entire real line as its domain nor is bounded, it is highly incompatible with Mordukhovich--Sagara's assumption.}

 In this paper, we restrict our discussion to deterministic models and reproduce the results of Mordukhovich and Sagara \cite{MS} under weaker assumptions.
 The main result is Theorem \ref{thm3}, which proves the envelope theorem under very weak assumptions that are satisfied by many economic models.